 How do net worth and home equity come into play?
 One important metric lenders use when deciding whether you qualify for a mortgage refinance is your loan-to-value ratio (LTV), how much you owe on your current mortgage divided by the value of your home.

-The more equity you have built in your home, the lower your LTV, which can help you secure a refinanced loan and influences the interest rate of the loan.
+The more equity you have built in your home, the lower your LTV, which can help you secure a refinanced loan and positively influence the rate of the loan.

 Cash-Out Refinance